From snarl to smile: Sam Gaze wins Comm Games gold again in Kiwi 1-2

 Clearly the strongest rider in the field, Gaze was now racing towards a second straight gold medal.

-Gaze's lead at the end of the seventh lap had grown to 42 seconds, leaving his final ride around the circuit little more than a procession, one that soon ended in triumph.
+Gaze's lead at the end of the seventh lap had grown to 42 seconds, leaving his final ride around the circuit little more than a procession, one that soon ended in triumph for both Kiwis.

+"It's special to race with your teammate at this event, especially Ben," Gaze said.
+"I've known him since he was 14 years old, and he's a great guy.

+"We had a plan going into it that I wasn't wanting to shake him straight away - we wanted to help each other out and secure the first two medals."